michael-hamilton/dmxus/README.md

 ## Utilities

-dmxus provides a few utility functions that are useful for things like persisting patch data of a dmxus instance.
-Use the `getPatch()` method to retrieve the current patch configuration.  `setPatch()` accepts an object of the same shape as that returned from `getPatch()`, and sets the instances patch accordingly.
+dmxus provides a few misc utility functions that are useful for things like persisting patch data of a dmxus instance or for retrieving device profiles.

+Use the `getPatch()` method to retrieve the current patch configuration.
+`setPatch()` accepts an object of the same shape as that returned from `getPatch()`, and sets the dmxus instance's patch accordingly.

+`getPatchedFixtureProfile()` accepts a start address and returns the profile of the fixture patched at that address.